 If you meet the criteria for legal aid it can be available for the defence of tax charges.
 However, Geoff Clews does not accept legal aid briefs.

 46. Does the IRD have to accept a payment proposal?

 IRD has to consider a number of matters in deciding whether or not to accept a proposal.
-One is that it should try to recover the highest net return over time, but that is not paramount.
-It has to be balanced with other including the need to promote compliance with the tax regime.
-So even if a proposal offers more than the IRD would recover from bankruptcy or liquidation it can’t be forced to take it.
+One is that it should try to recover the highest net return over time, but that is not a paramount consideration.
+It has to be balanced with others, including the need to promote compliance with the tax regime.
+So, even if a proposal offers more than the IRD would recover from bankruptcy or liquidation it can’t always be forced to take it.

 47. What does the IRD look for in a payment proposal?

 There are no hard and fast rules because proposals must fit the circumstances, but it helps to be able to offer a substantial lump sum up front.
 Instalments should be the maximum reasonably achievable.
 The proposal should not be so long that there are risks of non performance over time.
 It should not involve continuing interest to the extent that the taxpayer can make no head way in reducing the debt.